 But a few of the most extraordinary career sectors in this region include:

 1. Health and Medical Care

 Stanislaus County's health care sector has been a leading generator of jobs in the region for many years.
-In fact, at least 14,480 Californians are directly employed by the sector.*** And Modesto has at least four major medical centers, providing many great career opportunities.*
+In fact, Opportunity Stanislaus says at least 14,480 Californians are directly employed by the sector.
+And the City of Modesto's website notes that the area has at least four major medical centers, providing many great career opportunities.

 Great opportunities exist throughout this industry, particularly for those with skills in areas like dental or medical assisting, nursing, respiratory therapy, and pharmacy technology.
 Plus, a lot of medical and biotech companies need qualified IT specialists, network administrators, and software developers as part of their innovation and data security efforts.

 Opportunity Stanislaus points out that with more than 260 days of sunshine per year, Modesto and the surrounding region is well-suited for the generation of solar power.
 As a result, Stanislaus County is home to several solar energy companies.
 In addition, efforts are also being put into the development of biofuels, biomass energy, and more energy-efficient building construction.
 It's all helping to spur demand for qualified professionals like industrial and electrical engineering technicians, green-energy HVAC specialists, and environmental construction project managers.